Black Bean, Rice, and Cilantro Salad

 - This salad will keep fairly well in the refrigerator for a day or two, but it probably won't last that long.

-I would use Uncle Ben's Converted Rice (affiliate link) for this recipe, which is the lowest-glycemic variety of white rice, but any long-grain white rice will work.
+I would use Ben’s Original Converted Rice (affiliate link) for this recipe, which is the lowest-glycemic variety of white rice, but any long-grain white rice will work.
 You can use two 14.5 oz. cans of chicken broth and a little water to make four cups.
-If you don't have Peanut Oil (affiliate link) use any vegetable oil, but not olive oil.
-Use any all-purpose seasoning blend if you don't have Spike Seasoning (affiliate link).
+If you don’t have Peanut Oil (affiliate link) use any vegetable oil, but not olive oil.
+Use any all-purpose seasoning blend if you don’t have Spike Seasoning (affiliate link).

 42 Comments on “Black Bean, Rice, and Cilantro Salad”